 The spread of infection in a nursing facility can place the health and well-being of a resident, or all residents, in immediate jeopardy.
 To minimize the potential spread, nursing staff are required to follow procedures and protocols enforced by nursing home regulatory agencies including Medicare and Medicaid.
 Unfortunately, many facilities fail to properly train their staff or provide necessary supervision to ensure that policies, procedures, and protocols are enforced.
-Sadly, the Beecher elder abuse attorneys at Rosenfeld Injury Lawyers have handled many cases where residents have suffered life-threatening infections that could have been prevented had the staff been properly trained.
+Sadly, the Beecher elder abuse attorneys at Rosenfeld Injury Lawyers LLC have handled many cases where residents have suffered life-threatening infections that could have been prevented had the staff been properly trained.

 Beecher Manor Nursing and Rehabilitation Center

 Beecher Manor Nursing and Rehabilitation Center is a 128-certified bed for profit Medicare/Medicaid-approved nursing facility providing services to residents of Beecher and Will County, Illinois.
 The facility is located at: